jovill/d3plus/Utilities/String Utilities.md

 "red and blue"
 ```

-Optionally, you can specify your own *string* to be used as the "and" separator.
+Optionally, you can specify your own *String* to be used as the "and" separator.
 This is useful when formatting text for localization.

-Additionally, if you want the list to be truncated after a certain amount of items, with the addendum "and ### more", you can specificy both a max *integer* and a custom *string* for "more".
+Additionally, if you want the list to be truncated after a certain amount of items, with the addendum "and ### more", you can specificy both a max *integer* and a custom *String* for "more".

-#### <a name="strip" href="#strip">d3plus.string.strip( *string* )</a>
+### <a name="strip" href="#strip">d3plus.string.strip( *String* )</a>

-Returns the given *string* with all accented characters and punctuation removed.
+Returns the given *String* with all accented characters and punctuation removed.
 Great for creating file names.
 Take this example:

 ```js
 var str = d3plus.util.strip("Nós amamos D3plus!")